Compact Complex Manifolds with Small Gauduchon Cone: Introduction

-i.e. the intersection of the Gauduchon cone with the kernel of the following canonical linear map

-for any $[\Omega]_A\in H^{n-1,\,n-1}_A(X,\,\C)$.
-The map $T$, which is nothing but the extension of $\partial$ in cohomology, is well defined (i.e. independent of the choice of representative of the Aeppli class $[\Omega]_A$) and shows that the sG property is actually cohomological\!\!: either all the Gauduchon metrics $\omega$ for which $\omega^{n-1}$ belongs to a given Aeppli-Gauduchon class $[\omega^{n-1}]_A\in{\cal G}_X$ are strongly Gauduchon (in which case we say that $[\omega^{n-1}]_A$ is an sG class), or none of them is.
-Moreover, since the kernel of $T$ is a vector subspace of $H^{n-1,\,n-1}_A(X,\,\C)$, its intersection with the open convex Gauduchon cone leaves this latter unchanged iff $\ker T = H^{n-1,\,n-1}_A(X,\,\C)$, i.e. iff $T$ vanishes identically.
-We obtain equivalent descriptions of the sGG property summed up as follows (cf. [Pop13b] for $(i)-(iii)$).
+Since the kernel of the linear map $T$ defined in (\ref{eqn:T-def}) is a vector subspace of $H^{n-1,\,n-1}_A(X,\,\C)$, its intersection with the open convex Gauduchon cone leaves the latter unchanged if and only if $\ker T = H^{n-1,\,n-1}_A(X,\,\C)$, i.e. if and only if $T$ vanishes identically.
+We obtain equivalent descriptions of the sGG property summed up as follows (cf. [Pop13b, section $\S.5$] for $(i)-(iii)$).

 \begin{Lem} The following statements are equivalent\!\!: